 Executive in Residence, University of Richmond Robins School of Business

-Richard Kelly’s career has spanned three decades in the Consumer Products, Healthcare and Manufacturing sectors.
-He currently serves as Executive in Residence at Robins School of Business at the University of Richmond, mentoring students in both corporate leadership and entrepreneurship.
-Kelly also is currently advising CEOs and Boards of companies in the areas of finance, strategy, operations, and innovation.
-He serves on the Board of Directors of World Pediatric Project, a nonprofit linking worldwide pediatric surgical, diagnostic, and preventive resources to heal critically ill children in developing countries.
-His current passion is to improve an individual’s wellness by making healthier food choices available and affordable.
+Richard Kelly’s career has spanned three decades in the consumer products, healthcare and manufacturing sectors.
+An effective leader as a Fortune 50 executive, management consultant and startup entrepreneur in the food and agricultural sector, he has led both large-scale and early stage organizations.
+He serves as executive in residence at Robins School of Business at the University of Richmond, mentoring students in both leadership and entrepreneurship.
+Kelly is a board member for both private and public food and wellness companies and advises CEOs in the areas of finance, strategy, operations and innovation.
+He serves on the Executive Board of Directors of World Pediatric Project, a nonprofit linking worldwide pediatric surgical, diagnostic and preventive resources to heal critically ill children in developing countries.
+His current passion is to improve wellness by making healthier food choices available and affordable.

-Kelly earned an MBA from the Fuqua School of Business at Duke University and a BS with Honors in Health Policy and Management from the Carolina’s Gillings School of Global Public Health.
+Kelly earned a Master of Business Administration from the Fuqua School of Business at Duke University and a Bachelor of Science with honors in health policy and management from the UNC Gillings School of Global Public Health.